Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 ### Delivery weekly meeting
 <dl>
     <dt>Time</dt>
-    <dd> 1 hour once a week on tuesday</dd>
+    <dd> 1 hour once a week on Tuesday</dd>
     <dt>Objective</dt>
-    <dd>Align the team on everything they have to know, from next quarter objectives, next big move in the company, measures, feedback.
-It's the meeting where everyone has the opportunity to demo his current work to everyone.
+    <dd>Align the team on everything they have to know, from next quarter objectives, to the next big move in the company, measures, feedback.
+It's the meeting where everyone has the opportunity to demo their current work to everyone.
 Init the sprint</dd>
     <dt>Attendees</dt>
     <dd>All the team is in it</dd>
     <dt>What's the structure ?</dt>
     <dd>
         <ul>
             <li>Talk about the news</li>
-            <li>outages or big error</li>
+            <li>Outages or big errors</li>
             <li>Team status</li>
             <li>Support Leader</li>
             <li>Focus of the week (Delivery and Discovery)</li>